-Let's face it - if you want to add a variegated monstera to your collection, you will likely need quite a lot cash.
+Let's face it—if you want to add a variegated monstera to your collection, you will likely need quite a lot of cash.
 While variegated monsteras are growing in popularity they are still relatively scarce, with single-leafed cuttings often going for a couple of hundred dollars at the least.
 Some varieties, including the mint monstera and monstera aurea, are sometimes priced at a few thousand dollars apiece.

 First, many of these variegated cultivators cannot be grown from seed and are either lab-cultured (such as the 'Thai Constellation'), or they are cuttings from one mutated mother plant (such as the monstera albo).
 This means that availability for these plants is limited, and the high demand for variegated monsteras has caused prices to skyrocket.